 Rental/Homeownership

 Forty-five percent (45%) of the annual allocation shall be used for other Rental or Homeownership activities.
 This set-aside will be open to eligible non-CHDO Applicants.
-It will also be available to CHDOs applying for non-CHDO activities, and to CHDOs applying for CHDO activities on ce the CHDO Set-Aside funds have been exhausted, but not sooner.
+It will also be available to CHDOs applying for CHDO activities on ce the CHDO Set-Aside funds have been exhausted, but not sooner.

-Homeowner Rehabilitation

-Ten percent (10%) of the annual allocation shall be used for Homeowner Rehabilitation activities.

-If any funds remain in this set-aside after the January 2024 Board of Trustees meeting, it will then be determined at OHFA’s discretion whether such funds should be transferred to the Rental/Homeownership Set-Aside.

-Down-Payment Assistance
+Homebuyer Assistance

 Fifteen percent (15%) of the annual allocation shall be used for Down-Payment Assistance programs.
 Homebuyer Assistance is best used where a loan or grant can make housing affordable to low-income households.
 Homebuyer Assistance allows eligible homebuyers to purchase affordable homes by providing downpayment or closing cost assistance, or by reducing the monthly carrying costs of a loan from a private lender.
-Assistance to individual households cannot exceed $14,999
+Direct Homebuyer Assistance to individual households cannot exceed $20,000.

-If any funds remain in this set-aside after the January 2024 Board of Trustees meeting, it will then be determined at OHFA’s discretion whether such funds should be transferred to the Rental/Homeownership Set-Aside.
+If any funds remain in this set-aside after the January 2027 Board of Trustees meeting, it will then be determined at OHFA’s discretion whether such funds should be transferred to the Rental/Homeownership Set-Aside.